Zlobin/es-event-emitter/README.md

 There are no dependencies.
 You need only npm installed and just run `npm i` to grab the development dependencies.

 ## Examples
-Run `npm i es-event-emitter` for installing the library.
-Run `npm i && webpack` under EventEmitter library's path and now you can include EventEmitter in html.

 ```js
 var EM = require('es-event-emitter');